tanvirr007/CustomROM_build_guide_aosp/README.md

 ```

-If it's not working for you then you can try these commands below 👇
+If it's not working for you then you can try one these commands below 👇

 ```bash